Torches

 Micro Torches

 A micro torch offers a smaller, more controllable flame.
-This type of flame is often used in jewelry making/metalsmithing/goldsmithing due to the control that it offers.
+Due to its control, this type of flame is often used in jewelry making, metalsmithing, and goldsmithing.

 Miller Smith makes the Smith Little Torch.